COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 The alveolar subtype is more prevalent among patients with less favorable clinical features (e.g., younger than 1 year or older than 10 years, extremity and truncal primary tumors, and metastatic disease at diagnosis), and is generally associated with a worse outcome than in similar patients with embryonal rhabdomyosarcoma.

 Anaplasia has been observed in 13% of embryonal rhabdomyosarcoma cases and its presence may adversely influence clinical outcome in patients with intermediate-risk disease.
-However, anaplasia was not shown to be an independent prognostic variable in a multivariate analysis (P = .081).
+However, anaplasia has not been shown to be an independent prognostic variable.[55,56]

 PAX3-FOXO1orPAX7-FOXO1gene fusion status